Marshalling of Shields

 Drawshield supports the terms dimidiated with and impaled with to combine two shields into a single image.
 On both "sides" there must complete shield descriptions.

 Two shields are often combined on a quartered shield, with one of the arms in the first and fourth quarters and the other in the second and third quarters.
 (See below).

 Four or More Shields Combined

-Drawshield recognises the terms quartered, quartered of five, quartered of six.
-Each quarter is specified by the terms first, second, third, fourth, fifth, sixth, which can be linked using and, and which must each be followed by a complete shield description.
+Drawshield recognises the terms quartered, quartered of five, quartered of six up to quartered of nine.
+Each quarter is specified by the terms first, second, third, fourth, fifth... etc., you may also ordinal digits or roman numerals.
+The specifiers can be linked using and, and which must each be followed by a complete shield description.
 It can sometimes be ambiguous where a shield description ends, the punctuation character semi-colon ; can be used to indicate the end of a shield description.